-Figure 4: Pedestrian and Vehicular Access Plan
+Figure 5: Pedestrian and Vehicular Access Plan

-2.9 Accessibility
+2.9 Dwelling mix and accessibility

-1) To provide a mix of dwelling sizes and a high level of accessibility within the site constraints
+- 1) To provide a mix of dwelling sizes to meet market demand - 2) To provide a high level of accessibility within the site constraints

-- 1) A range of dwelling sizes and a mix of types which includes two, three and four bedroom dwellings are to be provided within the medium density housing development - 2) 20% of the medium density housing is to be designed to Silver Level under the Livable Housing Design Guidelines.
+- 1) A range of dwelling sizes and a mix of types is to be provide as follows: - a) Independent Living Units a mix of one, two, and three bedroom dwellings - b) Medium Density Housing Development a mix of three and four bedroom units. - 2) 30% of the medium density housing is to be designed to Silver Level under the Livable Housing Design Guidelines.